 It’s also useful for naming characters from any role-playing games you enjoy, from Dungeons and Dragons to The Elder Scrolls.
 A tool like this can give you truly unique fantasy names.

-How Can This Free Name Creator Tool Help Me?
+How Can A Name Generator Help Me?

-This fantasy name generator is designed to help people who are struggling to create their own names for their fantasy characters.
+This name generator is designed to help people who are struggling to create their own names for their fantasy characters.
 Having the right name can play a big part in characterization, especially if you look to add titles or fantasy last names into the mix.
 Just look at David Gemmell’s Druss The Legend.

 The main reason why I think this fantasy name creator will help you is that it doesn’t suggest names that will frustrate your readers.
 I’ve used other name generator tools in the past and some of the suggestions they’ve given me have been downright bizarre.